 Land use data.
 Updated every five years, CMAP's Land Use Inventory supports regional planning and policy evaluations as well as local technical assistance activities.
 CMAP has also established a procedure for evaluating potential Developments of Regional Importance.
 A partnership with Chicago Wilderness enhances information on "green infrastructure" — the region's core conservation lands.

 Transportation data.
-CMAP prepares future traffic projections, which are supported by a substantial regional travel demand modeling system and a large-scale travel survey, as well as an upcoming commercial vehicle survey.
+CMAP prepares future traffic projections, which are supported by a substantial regional travel demand modeling system and a large-scale travel survey.
 The agency also monitors, analyzes, and provides information on transportation system performance.

 Community cohorts.
 CMAP determines the level of local capacity and technical assistance needed for communities in the region by using the Community Cohort Evaluation Tool.
-This tool assigns community cohorts throughout the CMAP region based on four factors: population, income, tax base per capita, and percent of population located in an economically disconnected or disinvested area.
-The community cohorts will be assigned on an annual basis every April using this tool and the most current data available.
-View the fiscal year 2022 list of community cohorts.
+This tool assigns community cohorts throughout the region based on four factors: population, income, tax base per capita, and percent of population located in an economically disconnected or disinvested area.
+The community cohorts are assigned every April using this tool and the most current data available.
+View the current list of community cohorts.